QuantumDamage/iota.lib.py/tutorials/helloworld/helloworld.md

 # PyOTA "Hello world" tutorial.

 The goal of this tutorial is to create a new, empty wallet based on a new random seed and to transfer IOTA tokens to it from a wallet generated via the faucet.
 In this tutorial the following tools are used:
+ * Python 3.6.4 - probably any Python 3 will work

-* Jupyter notebooks - version XX.XX
+ * Jupyter Notebooks 5.4.0 - needed only for ipynb version of script
-* more?
+ * iota 2.0.4 - PyOTA module
+ * requests 2.18.4 - module for handling faucet API

 ## Imports
 Currently, we have the following imports: